Pradaze/GenAI/README.md

 # GenAI
-Application of Generative Adversarial Network for generating images
+Exploring GANs and their application for generating images